 January 14 2020 - It is true that millions of jobs may be affected one way or another by the digital revolution.
 Regrettably, there are a number of people in the UK who don't think this digital revolution is going to affect their jobs.

+Employers need to find ways to future-proof their workforce, and thankfully, HR representatives are being trained for this change.
 The following are some ways your HR representative may be able to help ensure your workforce is ready for the inevitable changes that are on the way.

 Evaluating Soft Skills

 One important step your HR representative is going to have to take now is evaluating your employees for soft skills.

 As more jobs become automated, soft skills will become more precious, which is something several employers are already paying attention to and why your HR is going to assess the soft skills you already have in you workforce.

 Several straightforward tasks may be automated in the near future, but the creative aspect of many jobs, including some of the ones in your business, are still going to be important.

 You want to make sure your HR representative not only identifies skills like critical thinking and complex problem solving but also helps refine these types of skills.